Bilateral international migration flow estimates for 200 countries

 The plot below shows the relationship between the bilateral flow estimates based on WPP2017 and WPP2019 from each period and estimation method.

-For the stock differencing methods there are no changes in the estimates.
+For the stock differencing methods, there are no changes in the estimates.
 They do not rely on WPP data.
 The migration rates approach uses the total absolute net migration data from WPP.
-All bilateral flows from WPP2019 are slightly higher than their WPP2017 counterparts, though it is barely noticeable in the plot above.
+All bilateral flows from WPP2019 are slightly higher than their WPP2017 counterparts, though barely noticeable in the plot above.
 The demographic accounting methods use the birth, death and population estimates from the WPP.
-In each method there are some sizable differences for the flows generated by updated revisions to the WPP demographic data, in particular for those based on the closed demographic accounting approach.
+In each method, there are some sizable differences in the flows generated by updated revisions to the WPP demographic data, in particular for those based on the closed demographic accounting approach.

-From this plot it is easier to see the changes in the migration rates estimation method.
-I was surprised that the changes in the estimates were occurring in all periods, not just the most recent period (2010-2015).
-To investigate I took a look at the changes in the WPP data.
+This plot makes it easier to see the changes in the migration rate estimation method.
+I was surprised that the changes in the estimates occurred in all periods, not just the most recent period (2010-2015).
+To investigate, I looked at the changes in the WPP data.

 Which countries are most affected?

-The countries where the largest changes in the bilateral estimates occurred (from the closed demographic accounting methods) can be detected by looking at the revisions in net migration between WPP2017 and WPP2019.
-Net migration is the best measure to track their changes as it correlates perfectly with the net migration in the WPP and is the residual of the input data (births, deaths and population) for the estimates based on the demographic accounting methods.
+The countries where the most significant changes in the bilateral estimates occurred (from the closed demographic accounting methods) can be detected by looking at the revisions in net migration between WPP2017 and WPP2019.
+Net migration is the best measure to track their changes as it correlates perfectly with the net migration in the WPP.
+The residual of the input data (births, deaths and population) for the estimates is based on the demographic accounting methods.
 Below are the changes in the complete time series of net migration in nine countries where the largest absolute differences (in any period) between the two WPP versions occur.

 Impact on validation exercise